Common Foot Problems in Runners

 If you are already suffering from some sort of foot pain such as Plantar Fasciitis, bare foot running will either make it worse or could make it happen if you haven’t got it already.
 However, some research has tried to prove that wearing shoes causes Plantar Fasciitis, not the other way around - so the evidence is contradictory.

-What can I do to help reduce injury?
+What can I do to help reduce barefoot running injuries?

 Moving to using no shoes or "foot gloves" to run in can be a long and painful experience.